NZ Post delivery driver injured trying to stop alleged van theft in Hastings

-An NZ Post delivery driver was injured while trying to stop an alleged theft of his van while making deliveries in Hastings on Monday morning.
+An NZ Post delivery driver was injured when he tried to stop the alleged theft of his van as he made deliveries in Hastings on Monday morning.

-Police received a report of a van being stolen from Russell St, Hastings, about 9am on Monday.
+Police received a report of a van being stolen from Russell St, Hastings, about 9am.

-An NZ Post spokesperson said a Courier Post van had been targeted by alleged thieves.
+An NZ Post spokesperson said a Courier Post van had been targeted by thieves.

 "A contract delivery driver was injured in the incident and is currently receiving treatment," the NZ Post spokesperson said.